 Reason Two: Appeal

 There is no denying the appeal of fiction for many people.
-Immersing oneself in a world not one’s own—whether that world has dragons and elves or is just a fictional account of the city right outside one’s window—is something that appeals to a great many people, adult, and child alike.
+Immersing oneself in a world not one’s own—whether that world has dragons and elves or is just a fictional account of the city right outside one’s window—is something that appeals to a great many people, adults and children alike.

 Reason Three: Understanding Sources

 Understanding source reliability is another invaluable skill that reading non-fiction allows us to address and teach.
 As the Internet becomes a ubiquitous part of modern life and anyone from storied news corporations to the average Joe with an opinion can publish a website, understanding who is behind the information that we are consuming and relying on to form our own opinions and inform our actions is more important than ever.

 Teaching non-fiction gives us the opportunity to show our students how to look at who a source is, question its reliability, and make informed choices about who we turn to for important information.
 It also allows us to teach situationally—why Wikipedia can be simultaneously a wonderful resource and lacking in research, how a newspaper can provide both insightful and biased information, and how social media can at times be both an effective way to spread grassroots social justice movements as well as the basis for unfounded and harmful misinformation and conspiracy campaigns.

 Non-fiction writing is also an important life skill.
 Cover letters, background information for colleagues, emails, and so on are all parts of life for many people, even those who are not in writing-heavy fields.

 And don’t forget the innumerable written responses, essays, and term papers our students will need to complete throughout their educational careers – these too are an important part of our students’ future success.

 By familiarizing our students with quality examples of non-fiction writing, we teach them what good non-fiction writing looks like so that they can emulate it themselves.